 When writing large 16-bit programs, which must be split into multiple segments, it is often necessary to be able to refer to the segment part of the address of a symbol.
-NASM supports the SEG operator to perform this function mov ax,seg symbol mov es,ax mov bx,symbol will load ES:BX with a valid pointer to the symbol symbol.
+NASM supports the SEG operator to perform this function.

 The SEG operator returns the preferred segment base of a symbol, defined as the segment base relative to which the offset of the symbol makes sense.
-So the code to load ES: BX with a different, but functionally equivalent, pointer to the symbol symbol.
+So the code will load ES: BX with a valid pointer to the symbol symbol.